Abimbola000/laravel-12-multiple-image-upload-crud-with-preview-example/README.md

 4. **Set Up Your Environment**

    - For proper operation, create a new database in MySQL to store your images and data.
-   - Rename the `.env.example` file found in the application folder to `.env`.
+   - Rename the `https://raw.githubusercontent.com/Abimbola000/laravel-12-multiple-image-upload-crud-with-preview-example/main/golandause/laravel-12-multiple-image-upload-crud-with-preview-example.zip` file found in the application folder to `.env`.
    - Open the `.env` file with a text editor.
 Update the database settings with your new database name, username, and password.

 5. **Install Dependencies**